DennisGross/COOL-MC/README.md

 14. RL Agent Training
 15. COOL-MC Command Line Arguments
 16. Manual Installation
+17. Reproducing the results of the paper Targeted Adversarial Attacks on Deep Reinforcement Learning Policies via Model Checking

 ## Getting Started with COOL-MC
 We assume that you have docker installed and that you run the following commands in the root of this repository: